-Risk is inherent in project management and so is the need to control it.
-That methodology is called risk management, which is as important as planning to making sure a project comes in on time, within budget and of quality.
+Risk is inherent in project management and so is the need to create a risk management plan to control it.
+That methodology is called risk management, which is as important as planning to make sure a project comes in on time, within budget and of quality.

 Risk Management Tools & Techniques